abhiwand/atk/api-doc/src/main/resources/python/model-libsvm/train.rst

     Penalty parameter C of the error term.
 Default is 1.0.

 p : double (Optional)
+    set the epsilon in loss function of epsilon-SVR.
 Default is 0.1.

 svm_type: int (Optional)
+    set type of SVM.
 Default is 2.
+    0 -- C-SVC
+	1 -- nu-SVC
+	2 -- one-class SVM
+	3 -- epsilon-SVR
+	4 -- nu-SVR

 kernel_type: int (Optional)
     Specifies the kernel type to be used in the algorithm.
-It must be one of 'linear=0', 'poly=1', 'rbf=2', 'precomputed=3'.
 Default is 2.
+    0 -- linear: u'*v
+	1 -- polynomial: (gamma*u'*v + coef0)^degree
+	2 -- radial basis function: exp(-gamma*|u-v|^2)
+	3 -- sigmoid: tanh(gamma*u'*v + coef0)

 weight_label: Array[Int] (Optional)
     Default is (Array[Int](0))